Zum Inhalt springenZur Suche springen

 The Institute of Experimental Psychology

-You will find all information about our study programmes as well as our research here.
-For all practical matters, questions about student issues, or to just help you integrate into German student life, the local psychology student union (Fachschaft) will be very happy to assist you.
+For questions about student issues, or to just help you integrate into German student life, the local psychology student union (Fachschaft) will be very happy to assist you.

 Language

 Most classes are taught in German.
 We highly recommend that you speak German on at least B1 level, preferably at B2 level or higher.
 However, if you do not speak German but want to attend a German-only class, this is often possible.
-We usually allow visiting foreign students who do not speak German to sign up for German-only classes and take exams, but they will have to study the course material by themselves.
+We usually allow Incoming students who do not speak German to sign up for German-only classes and take exams, but they will have to study the course material by themselves.
 This typically involves reading English text books and articles.
 In this case, exams are usually oral and can be given in English on request.
 Please keep in mind, though, that attendance of classes will be difficult for non-German speakers.
+Please contact the corresponding module coordinator to arrange this.

 In addition, we offer some classes in English.
-Although our English course offer varies from year to year, depending on teacher availability, you can find information on our regular selection of English courses here: Bachelor schedule or here: Master schedule (please check for courses marked with a superscript E and see footnotes).
+Our English course offer varies from year to year, depending on teacher availability.

 It is also possible to do internships, or write Bachelor and Master theses in English with most research teams at our Institute.
 If you are interested, please directly get in contact with the principle investigators of the research groups at our Institute.